Escrow Fees: What They Cost And Who Pays Them

 Who Pays For Escrow Fees?

-Escrow fees are paid to an escrow or title company or real estate attorney and kept securely in an escrow fund until they’re ready to be paid.
-These fees pay for third-party services that help you complete the tasks required to successfully close your loan.
+Escrow fees are paid to an escrow company, a title company or a real estate attorney and kept securely in an escrow fund until they’re ready to be paid.
+These fees pay for third-party services that help you sell your home or complete the tasks required to successfully close your loan.

 See What You Qualify For